History of Challenge Mapping

 The How Might We?
 Connection:

-1. Hayakawa’s 1939 Bessie the Cow story (object-focused) was converted in the CPS community to the Mousetrap Challenge story (challenge constellation focus) circa 1953 and then to the CPS Abstraction Ladder in 1959.
+1. Hayakawa’s 1939 Bessie the Cow story (object-focused) was converted in the CPS (Creative Problem Solving) community to the Mousetrap Challenge story (challenge constellation focus) circa 1953 and then to the CPS Abstraction Ladder in 1959.

 3. The logic of navigating to a broader challenge within the ladder in cocreation by asking participants "Why?" was inserted into the CPS Ladder of Abstraction circa 1960.

-Open Challenge Framing is among the most strategically useful tools in the Complexity Navigators toolbox.
+Open Challenge Framing is among the most strategically useful tools in the Humantific Complexity Navigation toolbox.

 Image 1: S.I Hayakawa’s 1939 Abstraction Ladder.
 Humantific Collection

 Image 3: Mapping Method Types from Rethinking Design Thinking: Making Sense of the Future that Has Already Arrived, Humantific 2020.